 There were some great insights shared about the current state of social media and entertainment.
-However when the question was asked “What is the Next Big Thing?”
-I was not real satisfied with the answers I heard.
+However when the question was asked, “What is the Next Big Thing?”
+I was not really satisfied with the answers I heard.
 So I am going to try to take a stab at answering that question myself?

 First, let me respond to some of the answers I heard.

 That has been happening for a long time and will continue to shake up the social world, but I would not consider it a “next big thing.”

 Yes, that is a thing and will increasingly be a thing, but it is not the next big thing.
 Besides that, advertising is not innovative or revolutionary.
 If anything it is a slip backward to a comfort zone of how to make money with media.

 More Private Social Network Platforms for Discreet Interaction